Benjamin Moore is one of the most popular paint brands. But it’s also one of the most expensive.

 Benjamin Moore is a high-end brand that you can’t find at The Home Depot or Lowe’s.

-The company only sells its paints through proprietary Benjamin Moore stores, ACE Hardware stores (or ACEHardware.com), and certain independently-owned paint & hardware stores.
+The company only sells its paints through ACE Hardware stores (or ACEHardware.com) and certain independently-owned paint & hardware stores.

 Part of this brand’s draw is the knowledgeable retailers who sell Benjamin Moore paints.
-Unlike the hit-or-miss service you get from most large home improvement stores, Benjamin Moore retailers provide personalized expert advice and help you choose the right paint for the job.
+Unlike the hit-or-miss service you get from most large home improvement stores, Benjamin Moore retail partners provide personalized expert advice and help you choose the right paint for the job.

 Over 7,500 licensed retailers across the United States sell Benjamin Moore, and you can use this store locator to find one near you.